The Qur’an Dilemma

-Perhaps the most common claim I hear in my dialogues with Muslims is that the Bible is corrupted.
+Perhaps the most common claim I hear is that the Bible is corrupted.
 I understand why it is made, for the Gospel message in the Bible: salvation through Jesus Christ, the eternal Son of God, who died for our sins, is in direct opposition to the message of the Qur’an.

 And yet, this claim of corruption does not stand up to scrutiny!